 Example Timelines for Planning a Santa Barbara wedding:

 When planning a wedding timeline, work closely with your photographer.
-They’ll know the best flow for things and when the best light is.
+They’ll often know the best flow for pictures and when the best light is.

 Full Day Wedding Timeline: